abhinavsingh56/HospitalAutomationsystem/README.md

 # HospitalAutomationsystem
-A hospital Management System For feeding updated regarding hopsital's docaters, patients and wards, system also includes online appointment system.
+A hospital Management System For feeding updated regarding hopsital's docaters, patients and wards, system also includes online appointment system. files uploaded here are not at there correct path package and folder executing and testing it make sure you do that...